strapi/documentation/docusaurus/docs/dev-docs/quick-start.md

 />

 :::callout 🥳 CONGRATULATIONS!
 Now your project is hosted on Strapi Cloud and accessible online.
+Enjoy your 14-day free Strapi Cloud trial!
 You can learn more about Strapi Cloud by reading [its dedicated documentation](/cloud/intro) or proceed to part D to log in into your online Strapi project and add your first data from there.
 :::

 :::tip